CNES projects library

 This asteroid was discovered in 1999; it has a diameter of about 575 metres and completes an orbit around the Sun every 1.2 years.
 Its trajectory intersects the orbit of the Earth; according to available data, it may hit it in 2182.
 Therefore, the mission also aims to better estimate impact hazards.

-The instruments (cameras, spectrometers, altimeter) will begin by measuring Bennu from October 2019 to October 2020, which includes mapping, potential plumes, and presence of natural satellites.
+The instruments (cameras, spectrometers, altimeter) begun by measuring Bennu from late 2018 to October 2020, which includes mapping, potential plumes, and presence of natural satellites.
 They will also measure the Yarkovsky effect, which alters the trajectory of the smallest asteroids—usually less than 20 km.
 The rotation of the object around its centre causes the return of the solar energy emitted as infrared radiation in a direction that slowly changes its trajectory.
 This effect is the main source of uncertainty in predicting the trajectories of near-Earth asteroids, and therefore the Earth impact probability.
 The precise measurement of the Yarkovsky effect on Bennu will further refine the calculation of its orbit and help better assess the risk of a collision.

 The instruments will also exploit the images of the surface and will map the asteroid to determine potential regolith sampling sites.